corbtastik/mongodb-on-k8s/mongodb-aws/README.md

 $ kubectl create namespace mongodb
 ```

-Create Custom Resource Definitions for objects we're going to provision with the Operator.
+Create Custom Resource Definitions for objects we're gonna use with the Operator.

 * MongoDB - K8s resource for MongoDB objects such as Standalone, ReplicaSet and ShardedClusters
 * MongoDBUser - K8s resource for MongoDB users